gammahazard/Team-Profile-Generator/README.md

 ## About

   Upon running the application, you will be given the option to input employee information based on three different roles, a manager, engineer and intern.
-The information entered is color-coded according to role Depending on the role chosen, you will be prompted for different information.
+The information entered is color-coded according to role and lastly depending on the role chosen, you will be prompted for different information.

 ---